jiatongcherry/Crypto-Dashboard/README.md

 # Crypto Price Tracking Application

 This is a cryptocurrency price tracking application built with React, Vite, CoinGecko API, and Firebase.
-The application allows users to search for cryptocurrency prices, view trends, and set price alerts.
+The application allows users to search for cryptocurrency prices, view trends.

 ## Features

 - **Real-Time Data**: Retrieve and display real-time cryptocurrency prices and market capitalization using the CoinGecko API.
 - **User Authentication**: Users can register and log in using Firebase Authentication.
-- **Price Alerts**: Users can set alerts to be notified of downward trends in selected cryptocurrencies via Firebase Cloud Messaging.

 ## Technologies Used

 - **Frontend**: React, Vite
 - **API**: CoinGecko API
 - **Authentication**: Firebase Authentication
-- **Notifications**: Firebase Cloud Messaging

-## Live Demo

-  You can view a live demo of the application at: [Live Demo]()

 ## Installation